 Revocable Living Trust

 A revocable living trust is a non-taxpaying legal entity that can hold title to property and assets during an individual’s lifetime.
-A trustee is named to manage the trust assets according to the trust’s terms.
+A trustee manages the trust assets according to the trust’s terms.
 During the grantor’s lifetime, the grantor can serve as trustee, even though the assets belong to the trust.
-Upon death of the grantor, a named trustee can quickly settle any liabilities of the trust and transfer remaining trust property to the named beneficiaries without going through probate.
-In effect, the trust functions much like a will but avoids the time-consuming and potentially costly probate process.

 Irrevocable Living Trusts